what is the opposite of risk averse

 3. Risk seeking

-So, we can think of risk seeking as the opposite of risk averse.
-Risk-seeking behavior entails a yearning for risk even if it may result in an inferior outcome than a safer choice in expectation.
-In the rest of this lesson, we further elaborate on how exactly we differentiate risk-seeking individuals from risk-averse ones.
+Therefore, the opposite of risk averse is risk seeking.
+This type of behavior entails a yearning for risk even if it may result in an inferior outcome than a safer choice in expectation.
+In the rest of this lesson, we further elaborate on how exactly we differentiate risk-seeking individuals from risk-averse ones and discuss how a person’s risk preferences affects the shape of their utility function.
+You can also find a video summary at the end.

 Risk-averse vs risk-seeking behavior